Going into residential or nursing care when you own a property

 Ownership of a property is usually included as a capital asset unless a mandatory disregard applies.

 Deciding how to pay for your care costs using capital held in your property is a big decision.
-You should discuss your options with a friend or relative and we recommend you get independent legal and financial advice.
+You may wish to discuss your options with a friend or relative and we recommend you get independent legal and financial advice.

 There are independent financial advisers who can support with best options for meeting care costs.